Updated:

 Research conducted by Dawes, Van De Kragt, Orbell (1990).

-However, research conducted by Dawes, Van De Kragt, Orbell (1990) reverse this and their findings show that group behavior and egoism are independent aspects.
+However, research conducted by Dawes, Van De Kragt, and Orbell (1990) reverses this, and their findings show that group behavior and egoism are independent aspects.
 In this study, it is seen that where a choice could hypothetically have to be made between allocating common funds either to themselves or to groups, the following aspects present themselves:

-1. When the respondent decides to appropriate funds to oneself, there is utmost individual profits and least group benefits and,
+1. When the respondents decide to appropriate funds for themselves, there are utmost individual profits and least group benefits.

-When there are allocations to the group, there are maximum collectivism profits and a lower degree of individualist benefits.
+When allocations are made to the group, there are maximum collectivism profits and a lower degree of individualist benefits.
 (Weiner, et al, p.
 482).

-It is now necessary to consider the depth of helping behavior, or in other words what are the factors that goad such kind of behavior, as opposed to others, and how this could be constructively used for human benefits.
-It is seen that there are a lot of factors that add up to HB, including the need for fulfilling ego, material gains in terms of rewards and recompense, and even the need to retain leadership in a group.
-Several factors motivate helping behavior including the fact that what has been deprived in oneself could gain and be fostered through others.
+It is now necessary to consider the depth of helping behavior, or in other words, the factors that goad such kind of behavior, as opposed to others, and how this could be constructively used for human benefits.
+It is seen that many factors add up to HB, including the need for fulfilling ego, material gains in terms of rewards and recompense, and even the need to retain leadership in a group.
+Several factors motivate helping behavior, including the fact that what has been deprived of oneself could be gained and fostered through others.

 Perceptive differences in helping behavior

 Thus, it may be said that in the case of helping behavior, the concept of perception is also very significant.
 Each of us perceived things in a different light, depending upon our environment, education, attitude to life, genetic factors, extrinsic influences, etc. Thus, it is quite possible that what may seem right for one person may be extremely detested by another.
-It is therefore necessary, in the case of helping behavior, to understand things from the other person’s point of view, the empathetic view.
+In the case of helping behavior, it is necessary to understand things from the other person’s point of view, the empathetic view.

-Thus, by knowing oneself and our perspectives on different issues, it is possible for us to appreciate the viewpoints of others, and find that their reasoning is also genuine, interesting, and absorbing (Howe, and Findlay).
+Thus, by knowing ourselves and our perspectives on different issues, it is possible for us to appreciate the viewpoints of others and find that their reasoning is also genuine, interesting, and absorbing (Howe and Findlay).

-Thus it is through empathy and understanding that helping behavior could be developed and sustained over years of social help and caring for less fortunate people around.
-In the case of helping behavior, it is not only necessary to help others, but also to understand the aspects that govern such help.
-Furthermore, the element of self-help may, or may not contain the elements of reward, which may be present.
+Thus, it is through empathy and understanding that helping behavior can be developed and sustained over years of social help and caring for less fortunate people around.
+In the case of helping behavior, it is necessary not only to help others but also to understand the aspects that govern such help.
+Furthermore, the element of self-help may or may not contain the elements of reward, which may be present.

 Theories of helping behavior